ymeine/atpackager/lib/uglifyHelpers/readme.md

 	* interface: UglifyJS Node
 	* __required__
 	* __in & out__
-	* The root node from which the property is accessed, directly or by traversing some subobjects.
+	* The root node from which the property is accessed, directly or by traversing some sub-objects.
 1. `path`
 	* interface: `String` or `Array`
 	* __required__